-CERTIFICATE FOR CLAIMING TRAVEL CONCESSION FOR HOME VISIT Certified -
+CERTIFICATE FOR CLAIMING TRAVEL CONCESSION FOR HOME VISIT

+Certified -

-- (1) That I and /or my family members travelled inclass, Vide Ticket Nos...... for the outward journey and Nos......for the return journey. - (2) That I have rendered a continuous service for not less than one year on the date of performing the journey. - (3) That I have already submitted my declaration to the effect that my home town is..... - (4) That I have not submitted any other claim so far, for the leave travel concession in respect of myself and/or my family members in respect of the block of two years 19...... and 19.....
+(1) That I and /or my family members travelled inclass, Vide Ticket Nos...... for the outward journey and Nos......for the return journey.

+(2) That I have rendered a continuous service for not less than one year on the date of performing the journey.

+(3) That I have already submitted my declaration to the effect that my home town is.....

+(4) That I have not submitted any other claim so far, for the leave travel concession in respect of myself and/or my family members in respect of the block of two years 19...... and 19

+(5) That I have already drawn T.A. for the leave Travel Concession in respect of a journey performed by me/my wife with children.
+This claim is in respect of the Journey performed by my wife/myself with..... children, none of whom travelled with the party on the earlier occasion.

+(6) That the journey has been performed by me/my wife with children to the declared home town viz.....

+(7) That my husband/wife/is not employed in Government service and that the concession has not been availed of by him/ her separately for himself/herself or for any of the family members for the concerned block of two years.

+"(7) (a) Certified that my family members, in respect of whom the concession is claimed, are wholly dependent on me".

+(8) That before transfer journey I had been to home-town on...... leave exceeding/not exceeding 4 months and proceeded there from to new station.

+(9) That I have been to home-town on leave from tour station/headquarters and there from proceeded to headquarters/tour station.

+Signature.....
+Designation

-(6) That the journey has been performed by me/my wife with children to the declared home town viz (7) That my husband/wife/is not employed in Government service and that the concession has not been availed of by him/ her separately for himself/herself or for any of the family members for the concerned block of two years. "(7) (a) Certified that my family members, in respect of whom the concession is claimed, are wholly dependent on me".
-(8) That before transfer journey I had been to home-town onleave exceeding/not exceeding 4 months and proceeded there from to new station.
-(9) That I have been to home-town on Signature Designation Certified that the certificates No.2 and 3 tally with the entries made in the Service Book of Shri Certified that the leave applied for from to was refused in the interest of Public Service and that the official was informed in writing that no leave could be granted to him at any time in the calendar year in the exigencies of public service.
-Necessary entries as required by Rule 551 of K.C.S.Rs., have been made in the Service Book of Shri/Smt
+Certified that the certificates No.2 and 3 tally with the entries made in the Service Book of Shri..... as recorded.
+The payment of travel concession is sanctioned in Order No.....

+Certified that the..... leave applied for from to was refused in the interest of Public Service and that the official was informed in writing that no leave could be granted to him at any time in the calendar year in the exigencies of public service.

+Necessary entries as required by Rule 551 of K.C.S.Rs., havebeenmadeinthe ServiceBookof.....Shri/Smt